HazyResearch/deepdive/doc/writing-dataflow-ddlog.md

 A DDlog program consists of the following parts:

-1. Schema declarations (eg. relational tables)
+1. Schema declarations for relations
-2. Normal Datalog Rules
+2. Normal datalog-like rules
-  1. Conditions
+    1. Relation derived (head atom)
+    2. Relations used (body atoms)
-3. Data transformation rules
+    3. Conditions
-  1. User Defined Functions (UDFs)
+3. User defined functions (UDFs)
+    1. Function declarations
-  2. Function Call Rules
+    2. Function call rules
+4. Inference rules

-All DDlog code should be placed in a file named `app.ddlog` under the DeepDive application.
+All DDlog code should be placed in a file named [`app.ddlog` under the DeepDive application](deepdiveapp.md#app-ddlog).
-A complete example written in DDlog can be found from [examples/spouse_example/postgres/ddlog](https://github.com/HazyResearch/deepdive/blob/master/examples/spouse_example/postgres/ddlog)
+The [tutorial](example-spouse.md) describes a complete end-to-end example written in DDlog in greater detail, while we describe here the general language features for defining the data flow between relations.
+The [DDlog language constructs for specifying a statistical inference model](writing-model-ddlog.md) is described in another page.

 ### Basic Syntax